Cash Flow; it’s the beating heart of any business.

 In the construction industry, keeping cash flow steady can be the difference between a big project running effortlessly and finding yourself jumping in to hurdle after hurdle.
 Chasing unpaid bills can sometimes feel a little taboo and even give a sense of guilt if you feel like you’re having to put pressure on someone else to ensure invoices and bills get across the line on time.

-At Copronet, we have a number of tools that will help you grow, manage and protect your business, including the credit rating tool, the Finance Checker and our Project Hub tool.
-These will help you facilitate every step of the project journey, especially when it comes to keeping tabs on your bills if you find yourself running into problems and chasing seemingly dead ends.
+At Copronet, we have a number of tools that will help you grow, manage and protect your business, including the credit rating tool, Project Hub and our Work Search tool.
+These will help you facilitate every step of the project journey from feasibility to handover.

 Here are some ways we believe you can avoid unpaid bills when working in the construction industry: